CmdrVasquess/bcplus/README.md

 BC+ evaluates the player's journal and serves web pages with useful informaton.
-I.e. one can easily access BC+ from any computer, tablet or smartphone without ATL-TAB'ing away running E:D.
+I.e. one can easily access BC+ from any computer, tablet or smartphone without ATL-TAB'ing away from E:D.

-Currnetly information for long distance tarvel is supported - I'm on the way to Beagle Point, i.e. estimations based on the recent jump history:
+Currnetly information for long distance tarvel is supported - I'm on the way to Beagle Point.
+It displays estimations based on the recent jump history:

 ![Materials Screen](doc/imgs/screen-mats.jpg?raw=true)